 I found myself testing the Coda in every type of terrain and as a one-board resort quiver, it was unbeatable.
 Open bowl to dust on crust to pow; bombing groomers and going off cat tracks.
 Regular and switch and back again.
 Responsive to every move but carried enough steam to bust through tracked powder.

 Held well when it went full whiteout and I had to get down to the trees without being able to see where I was going.
-I took some laps with my toddler son, though and I have to say, I was disappointed with how much the Coda slid backwards on the Magic Carpet.
+I took some laps with my toddler son, though and I have to say, I was disappointed with how much the Coda slid backward on the Magic Carpet.
 As if they didn’t even think of beginners when they made it.

 The ’Ghee was the perfect spot for the Coda Camber.
 With long groomers but also plenty of ungroomed terrain that actually keeps snow for a few days; rocks and cliff bands and small shots.
 It was more forgiving on spins, which could be tested in the park without too much congestion (though there was a Rail Jam blocking the lower section so I couldn’t slide it) than most boards as stiff yet better on icy crud and variable conditions than a pow/park board.